 The agreement with Mr. Servranckx came into effect on July 23, 2018.
 The agreement sets out Mr. Servranckx' duties and responsibilities as well as annual compensation, benefits and incentives.
-The agreement includes nonsolicitation and non-competition provisions ending 24 months from resignation, as well as confidentiality provisions that extend beyond expiration of the agreement.
-The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary and benefits, including pension plan contributions for a period of 24 months, subject to any greater entitlement under Ontario law.
-In the event of a Change of Control of the Corporation, if Mr. Servranckx is dismissed or elects to resign due to a change in employment terms during the ensuing 12 months, Mr. Servranckx is entitled to receive a payment equal to 24 months' salary plus the cash incentive paid to Mr. Servranckx over the previous 24 months and the continuation of all benefits for a period of 24 months.
+The agreement includes non-solicitation and non-competition provisions ending 24 months from resignation, as well as confidentiality provisions that extend beyond expiration of the agreement.
+The agreement also provides for a severance payment in the event of termination without cause in the form of a continuation of salary, cash incentives and benefits for a period of 24 months and pension plan contributions for a period of up to 8 weeks, subject to any greater entitlement under Ontario law.
+In the event of a Change of Control of the Corporation, if Mr. Servranckx is dismissed or elects to resign due to a change in employment terms during the ensuing 12 months, Mr. Servranckx is entitled to receive a payment equal to 24 months' salary plus the average annual cash incentive awards over the prior three years prorated in equal installments for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of 24 months, continuation of benefits for a period of 24 months and pension plan contributions for a period of up to 8 weeks.